-Many patients at the Shelter, and women with fistula, are often unable to return to their previous employment due to their disability.
-Also, women living with inoperable fistula are marginalised, ostracised and often desperately poor.
+Many patients at NHEDF’s Shelter including women with fistula, are often unemployed or are unable to return to their previous employment due to their disability.
+Also, people with disability are generally not treated kindly in Nepal and women living with inoperable fistula are abandoned by their families, marginalised, ostracised and often desperately poor.

-One of the things we were asked to do by both our project partners was to develop a program that provided for occupational rehabilitation and employment for their patients and our Circles of Hope initiative has been developed to do just that.
-Meet Saguna – She is our wonderful Fistula Project Manager and the leader of our Circles of Hope initiative.
+One of the things we were asked to do by NHEDF and our past Fistula project partners was to develop a program that provided for occupational rehabilitation and employment.
+This Circles of Hope initiative has been developed to do just that and operates out of NHEDF’s Shelter.
+Meet Saguna – she takes care of our fistula project and manages Circles of Hope.

-Women with fistula currently use only rags which have no waterproofing and experience physical, emotional and social consequences of their incontinence.
+Women with fistula and many people living with incontinence currently use only rags which have no waterproofing and experience physical, emotional and social consequences of their incontinence.
 If they do still live with their families, they are usually banished to an outhouse or stable and are banned from public transport because they smell.
-They experience all sorts of skin issues as a consequence of being wet and/or dirty ranging from sores, chafing, excoriation and infections and the only incontinence products currently available in Nepal which could help are disposable, only found in major towns and cities and cost up to $1 each so are unaffordable for most people who need them.
+They experience all sorts of skin issues as a consequence of being wet and/or dirty ranging from sores, chafing, excoriation and infections.